Table of Contents

-All eating disorders have in common a disturbance in body perception (body image disturbance): The patients, who mainly are young, adolescent women, consider themselves too thick despite being, in reality, of normal weight or even underweight.
+All eating disorders have in common a disturbance in body perception (body image disturbance): The patients, who are mainly young, adolescent women, consider themselves too heavy despite being, in reality, of normal weight or even underweight.
 According to the current ideal of beauty in society, being slim is idealized almost pathologically.
-To avoid weight gain and to reduce weight, measures like fasting, physical strain, and laxatives are used, which not scarcely result in organic consequential diseases.
+To avoid weight gain and to reduce weight, people use measures like fasting, physical strain and laxatives, which more usually than not result in organic consequential diseases.

-While anorexia nervosa is diagnosed in 0.5 – 1 % of the 15 – 25 year-old-women in the normal population (peak at 14th and 18th year of life), prevalence in risk groups (ballet dancers, athletes, models) amounts to 7 %.
+While anorexia nervosa is diagnosed in 0.5 – 1 % of the 15- to 25-year-old-women in the normal population (peak at 14th and 18th year of life), prevalence in risk groups (ballet dancers, athletes, models) amounts to 7 %.
 Also, it more frequently occurs in higher social classes.

-With a prevalence of 3 – 4 %, bulimia nervosa is more frequent than anorexia and typically occurs at an age of 18 to 35.
+With a prevalence of 3 – 4 %, bulimia nervosa is more frequent than anorexia and typically occurs at an age from 18 to 35.
 Bulimia literally means “ox/bull hunger” since ravenous hunger attacks play an important role in this disease.
-Also, men can suffer from eating disorders, but with a percentage of 10 – 15 % of the affected people, they only represent a minority.
+Men can suffer from eating disorders as well, but with a percentage of 10 – 15 % of the affected population, they only represent a minority.

 The binge eating disorder has a prevalence of 2 – 5 % throughout the population, whereas it is estimated that 20 – 50 % of overweight patients are affected.